 After a couple of minutes I realised it was hopeless and went back over to the bus station.
 Lisa was in tears.
 I was completely numb, frozen.

 The gravity of the situation quickly dawned on us.
 EVERYTHING was in those bags.
 Lisa’s Macbook (with all of the photos from our travels so far).
 Both of our cameras.
 Our fucking passports.
 Our Kindles.
 The poem that had been written for us in Miami.
 The artwork we had bought from a local street artist in Valparaiso.
 Our bus tickets for the next day.
 Our bank cards, driving licences and ISIC cards.
 Quite a bit of cash.
 Our yellow fever certificates, which we needed to enter countries later on.
 Our travel sketchbooks.
 All of our remaining photo memory cards.
 Lisa’s bracelet from the tribe we met in the Amazon.
 Our security locks.
 Our plug adaptors and all of our charger wires.
 My water dispenser.
 Lisa’s coffee flask.
 Our sunglasses.
 And plenty more.

 A couple of guys who had seen the situation unfold called some police over, who were stationed nearby in the park.
-The police asked what had happened and we did our best to explain with our limited Spanish and my translation app (my phone was in my pocket and so luckily didn’t get taken – it’s a survivor, that phone).
+The police asked what had happened and we did our best to explain with our limited Spanish and my translation app (my phone was in my pocket and so luckily didn’t get taken).

 One of the policemen in particular was very good with us.
 He showed compassion and tried to calm us, telling us that everything would be ok.
 Another of the policemen told me that “you have to be careful in Buenos Aires”.
 Not so helpful.
 Anyhow, after 15 minutes or so a car arrived to take us to the station.